 - 1 tsp onion powder, or 3 Tbsp minced onions

 - 1/2 tsp garlic powder, or 2 garlic cloves, minced

 In a food processor fitted with the “s” blade, place cooked (or raw) beets.
 Pulse beets until they are roughly chopped.

 Add lentils and rice.
 Pulse until the mixture resembles ground meat.
 (My food processor is small and old so I had to do this in two separate batches.)

 Transfer beet, lentil, rice mixture to a large bowl.
 Add pepper, salt, thyme, fennel, mustard, onion powder (or onion) and garlic powder (or garlic).
 Mix, until all ingredients are well incorporated.
 Form into 8 patties and refrigerate for one hour or longer.

-Heat a non-stick skillet over medium-high heat, spray with non stick spray and cook until a crust develops and burger is heated through, turning once during cooking, about 12 minutes total.
+Heat a non-stick skillet over medium-high heat, and cook until a crust develops and burger is heated through, turning once during cooking, about 12 minutes total.